 How To Find What BIOS Version I Have?

 The easiest way to find your BIOS version is to press the ‘Windows’ search key and type in ‘Command Prompt’, or “CMD“.

 Open the Command Prompt and enter: wmic bios get smbiosbiosversion

-Your current BIOS version will be displayed.
+After pressing ENTER, your current BIOS version will be displayed: